 Simultaneously, I widened my scope to discover how the product is marketed, both to the public and through a wide range of sales channels.
 I scoured the Facebook Business website to view success stories and learn about the tools that are tied closely to our product.
 This self-driven research enabled me to build more context and made me more confident about sharing my thoughts during team meetings; I was also more in tune with the purpose of my projects.

 People first, product second.

 Shortly after joining my team, I began “dogfooding” (a tech-world term that means testing out our own product) the Split Testing (A/B Testing for Ads) for our team’s product.
-Dogfooding is a great example of Facebook’s mission to truly connect with the people who use our tools and to better understand their struggles so that we can create meaningful connections: By incorporating it into our own product, we are able to put ourselves in the shoes of businesses and the audience’s ad experience.
-For me, dogfooding was crucial and insightful in helping me to understand how our product worked and fits into the larger Facebook Ads ecosystem.
+Dogfooding is a great example of Facebook’s mission to truly connect with the people who use our tools and to better understand their struggles so that we can create meaningful connections.
+By incorporating it into our own product, we are able to put ourselves in the shoes of businesses and the audience’s ad experience.
+For me, dogfooding was crucial and insightful in helping me to understand how our product worked and fit into the larger Facebook Ads ecosystem.

 Step Three: Make Meaningful, Face-to-Face Connections

 Step outside the digital world and meet the people who engage with your product.

 A month into my job at Facebook, I traveled to New York City on a research trip to meet a range of marketers who use Facebook Ads.
 The initial motivation for the visit was to connect with marketers—selected based on our roadmap of what we wanted to accomplish in the future—but I wanted to go further, to gauge their experience with our tools.
 I wanted to know where we needed to improve.

 The people I met with were very eager to tell us how our product could be improved for their purposes and for their businesses.
 The way they described and articulated their needs really struck me as eye-opening, and it got me really excited about my work.
 It was incredibly rewarding and energizing to see the product I spent so much time on through these people’s eyes.